tech-advantage/edc-httpd/README.md

 Use the web service : `/httpd/api/reindex`.
 This url can be called with your favorite browser (no mandatory to use curl)

+You have to put a token in the headers with the key "Edc-Token", the value can be find in `./token.info` Otherwise the request can't be done, and the server will return a forbidden status code
 ## Configuration

 ### Define the path